jlieow/sandbox_workbricks/jupyter/pyspark_example/readme.md

 3. Each broadcast variable is larger than the execution memory.
 4. Explosion of memory results in data larger than the execution memory.
 5. Expansion of memory due to deserialisation or uncompression results in data larger than the execution memory.

+# PySpark, Parquet and Delta Lakes

+Parquet is a columnar storage file format, optimized for read performance, compression, and efficient analytics.
+It is the physical format that stores the raw data on disk.

+Delta Lake builds on top of Parquet.
+It introduces a transactional log (delta log) alongside Parquet files to enable ACID transactions, schema enforcement, time travel, and other powerful features such as version control, deletion vectors and liquid clustering.
+All Delta tables store their data as Parquet files but track metadata and versions in an additional directory.

+PySpark is the Python API for Apache Spark, enabling distributed data processing and analysis.
+PySpark is used to read, process, and write data in Parquet or Delta Lake formats via high-level APIs.